-A famous pilgrim location for the Shaiva, Vaishnava and Jaina communities, Dharmasthala meaning the Land of Charity is a beautiful blend of heritage, culture and religion.
+Popularly known as the Land of Charity, Dharmasthala is a beautiful temple town with a blend of heritage, culture and religion.

 A beautiful place standing true to its name, practising religious tolerance and spirituality since ages.
 Known for its temples and statues.

 Mostly suitable for people travelling in groups or families.
 It may also lack variety for the people looking for adventure, or something apart from just a spiritual visit.